 There has to be a better way, a way to save a lot of time and a lot of money.
-Of course saving time in a legal process automatically saves you more money.
+Obviously, saving time in a legal process automatically saves you more money.

 There is a better way.
 It requires determination and agreement from both sides to do one thing – agree to want a result and in a timely manner.
 That is the first step, mutual agreement to get it done.

-In one case, a tavern in Toronto, in my role as the arbitrator by the time it came to me the landlord and tenant had been disputing the rental rate and options to renew for 3 years and the tenant was in for legal costs of $70,000.
+In one case involving a Toronto tavern, by the time it came to me the landlord and tenant had been disputing the rental rate and options to renew for three years and the tenant was in for legal costs of $70,000.
 In one day, working under a court order I was able to settle this matter.
-The tenant ended up paying a higher rent, almost what the landlord wanted but the tenant received two renewal periods of 5 years each.
+The tenant ended up paying a higher rent, almost what the landlord wanted but the tenant received two renewal periods of five years each.
 These options were not part of the ongoing deal.
 This made the business saleable, which was the tenant’s desire.
 A win-win but only after hard negotiation, head banging, bringing common sense to the parties and me acting as a combination of arbitrator, negotiator, mediator and tough guy.

-Next case.
 Yonge Street, downtown core of Toronto.
 Fast food franchise.
-18 months of negotiation between landlord and tenant and tenant ended up on month-to-month instead of having a secured lease.
+18 months of negotiation between landlord and tenant and tenant was in a precarious month-to-month instead of having a secured lease.
 Lawyers had failed to push the parties to be reasonable.
-I met with the landlord and tenant and after 3 solid hours of negotiation, we reached a compromise.
-I retained a third party, a commercial Realtor of my choice (with approval from both sides) to do a rental study and made a decision on the final rent.
-Tenant received a 15 year (3 x 5 year) lease and business is excellent in this prime location.
+I met with the landlord and tenant and after three solid hours of negotiation, we reached a compromise.
+I retained a third party, a commercial REALTOR® of my choice (with approval from both sides) to do a rental study and made a decision on the final rent.
+Tenant received a 15-year (3 x 5 year) lease and that business continues to thrive in its prime location.

 What I do is somewhat different.
-I do not sit and just listen.
-Yes, I listen but I get past the small stuff, make the parties focus on the primary factors which is usually price and renewals and go from there.
-I advise the appraisers, if retained to eliminate the full appraisal reports and focus on the comparable data, not the rhetoric.
-Bare bones.
-If a party is going off track, my job is not to let it run but to make the discussions relevent and to work to settle.
+I do not sit and just passively listen and write notes.
+Of course I listen but I get past the small stuff, make the parties focus on the primary factors which is usually price and renewals and go from there.
+I advise the appraisers, if retained to eliminate the full appraisal reports and focus on solid comparable data, not rhetoric; bare bones appraisal.
+If a party is going off track, my job is not to let it run but to make the discussions relevant and to guide the parties to work to settle.
 Many disputes are based on bad blood that has developed over the years and personalities come into conflict.
 My years of selling and working with people have trained me to smooth things out, to get past it and yes, sometimes people have to just vent.